Last Updated: 191127, 200704

 - If a Portable Hole is placed within a Bag of Holding, it opens a gate to a [random] plane, and the ‘hole, bag’ and any creatures within a 10′ radius are drawn onto the plane, the Portable Hole and Bag of Holding being destroyed in the process.

 Three different possible outcomes.
 For the first, the contents are destroyed.
-In the second, they’re lost on Astral.
+In the second, the contents are lost on Astral.
 For the third result the party itself is dragged along to parts unknown.